thanhkien84/awesome-ExplainableAI/README.md

 # Explainable AI

 This document collects the key resources in Explainable AI, including tutorials, workshops, books, course & lectures, survey papers, projects, and major research directions.
-There is no way it is complete, I will keep updating it.
+There is no way it is complete, it will be continuously updated with new and relevant resources.
 You are welcome to suggest any valueable resources.

 ### Other keywords: Interpretable Machine Learning
 Explainable vs. Interpretable \